 `multipass launch` command

-The multipass launch command without any argument will create and start a new instance based on the default image, using a random generated name:
+The multipass launch command without any argument will create and start a new instance based on the default image, using a random generated name; for example:

 …